evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ### First row seats

-Only one front seat type is available in the Genesis GV60 Sport.
+Only one front seat type is available in the Genesis GV60 AWD.

 The following functionalities are available on the **** seat.